pinojs/pino-std-serializers/Readme.md

                 // the value filled.
   method: 'string',
   url: 'string', // the request pathname (as per req.url in core HTTP)
-  headers: Object,
+  headers: Object, // a reference to the `headers` object from the request
+                   // (as per req.headers in core HTTP)
   remoteAddress: 'string',
   remotePort: Number,
   raw: Object // Non-enumerable, i.e. will not be in the output, original
               // request object.
 This is available for subsequent serializers
               // to use.
 In cases where the `request` input already has
-              // a `raw` property this will be `request.raw` instead of the original
+              // a `raw` property this will replace the original `request.raw`
-              // request
+              // property
 }
 ```